23 Feb Savor The Story:

 In 1987, Flagg’s book, Fried Green Tomatoes at the Whistle Stop Café, became an instant sensation.
 The book pretty much guaranteed a place for this cornmeal-crusted delectable in the annals of Southern cookery – and on menus across the South.
 Then, three years later in 1991, the Oscar-nominated movie came out.
 Who in their right mind would tell Kathy Bates that fried green tomatoes aren’t a Southern thing?

 They sprang up on menus all over the South, not to mention north of the Mason-Dixon line.
 Flagg herself penned a 1995 cookbook giving the dish a headlining shout-out: Fannie Flagg’s Original Whistle Stop Cafe Cookbook: Featuring Fried Green Tomatoes, Southern Barbecue, Banana Split Cake, and Many Other Great Recipes.
 And it’s safe to say that every Southern town worth its salt developed a special recipe for fried green tomatoes – and Shelbyville and Simpsonville are no exceptions.

 The Bell House Restaurant in downtown Shelbyville serves its fried green tomatoes with an herbal horseradish cream.
-At Eleanor Hamilton’s Old Stone Inn in Simpsonville, they are layered with creamy sausage and bacon polenta and topped with onion cream sauce.
 A homemade special sauce raises the yum factor of the lightly breaded fried green tomatoes at Cattleman’s Roadhouse in Shelbyville.
 Mmm.